-The increased HGV traffic will have a severe impact on the local villages/hamlets of Bucks Green, Tismans

-Common and Rudgwick.
+The increased HGV traffic will have a severe impact on the local villages/hamlets of Bucks Green, Tismans Common and Rudgwick.

 The significant increase (c300%) in HGV traffic volumes will present a severe safety risk for existing road users along Loxwood Road.
 This has not been fully assessed.
 The proposed site access arrangements are not 'safe and suitable' as claimed and represent a severe risk to other road users and pedestrians.

-There remains a risk of impact on highway safety and residential amenity through Loxwood village unless a routing agreement is secured, adhered to and properly policed.
+There remains a risk of impact on highway safety and residential amenity through Loxwood village routing agreement is secured, adhered to and properly policed.

 There will be an acute impact on highway safety along Loxwood Road from high passing speeds on a restricted width carriageway.
-The road is just 5.1m wide at its narrowest point and 5.5m along most if its length.

-There is a severe highway safety issue from HGVs entering and exiting the Loxwood Road/A281 junction at proposed route.
+The road is just 5.1m wide at its narrowest point and 5.5m along most if There is a severe highway safety issue from HGVs entering and exiting the Loxwood Road/A281 junction at Bucks Green.

-Bucks Green.

-There is the potential for damage to Listed Buildings which will be affected by increased HGV traffic along the parking and amenity at the lay-by.
+There is the potential for damage to Listed Buildings which will be affected by increased HGV traffic along the proposed route.